OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 These cookies are used to serve you with advertisements that may be relevant to you and your interests.

-We use cookies to make advertising more engaging to users, as well as to assist in reporting on marketing program performance and analytics
+We use cookies to make advertising more engaging to users, as well as to assist in reporting on marketing program performance and analytics.

 Security Cookies